-We talk a lot about not skipping any steps in the problem-solving process.
+We talk a lot about not skipping steps in the problem-solving process.
 After rigorous problem identification (and prioritization), we conduct root cause problem solving to understand causality.
-We build issue trees, ask the 5-why’s, and keep digging to understand what is behind any gap in performance.
+We build issue trees, ask the 5-whys, and keep digging to understand what is behind any gap in performance.

-More than anything, we believe that the operationalization of a continuous improvement culture is what leads to superior outcomes for homeowners and sets us apart from competitors.
+More than anything, we believe the operationalization of an improvement culture is what leads to superior outcomes for homeowners and sets us apart from our competitors.
 The six-step problem solving approach is at the very center of that effort.

-We asked employees how they experience value 3b at Blue Raven Solar.
+We asked Blue Raven Solar employees how they experience value 3B within the workplace.
 Here is what some of them said:

-With massive growth this year there has been a lot of issues to resolve.
+With massive growth this year, there have been a lot of issues to resolve.
 Using the problem-solving approach has helped to resolve these issues quickly and efficiently.

 We are always trying new things here at the ‘ol Raven and when a new problem shows up, we always follow the problem-solving approach because it works.